gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Clear-AipServiceDocumentRevoked.md

 # Clear-AipServiceDocumentRevoke

 ## SYNOPSIS
-Un-revokes, or grants access afresh, to a specified, protected document.
+Un-revokes a specified, protected document that currently has a revoke status.

 ## SYNTAX
 ```